vaquarkhan/microservices-recipes-a-free-gitbook/CONTRIBUTING.md

 ## About This Work

-**Microservices Recipes: The Architect's Field Guide** is the original intellectual work of **Viquar Khan**.
-This book represents years of independent research, development, and real-world application of microservices architecture principles.
+**Microservices Recipes: The Architect's Field Guide** is the original work of **Viquar Khan**.
+Version 2.1 is 23 chapters.
+All of them are in this repository.

 ## Contribution Scope